snap-stanford/snap-python/doc/source/reference/GetKCoreEdges.rst

 .. function:: GetKCoreEdges()

-Returns the number of edges in each core of order K (where K=0, 1, ...).
+A graph method that returns the number of edges in each core of order K (where K=0, 1, ...).

 Parameters: